imarkonis/ithaca_dataset/docs/methodology_long_v1.0.md

 *Scripts `01h`, `02a`, `02b`, `02c`.*

-- Per dataset: area-weighted annual P and E at global and region × biome levels; water availability `avail = P − E` and water flux `flux = (P + E)/2`.
+- Per dataset: area-weighted annual P and E at global and region × biome levels
-- Period means (1982–2001, 2002–2021) and their differences give per-dataset ΔP, ΔE, Δavail, Δflux fields.
-- Each cell/dataset receives a compound class from the sign of the two axes: wetter/drier × accelerated/decelerated → the four-class `flux_avail` typology, plus water- vs energy-limitation regime and its transition (`02c`, PET > P screening against AET).

 ## 6. Dataset evaluation